Updated May 22, 2023

-To find more options for adding corner effects use Object > Corner Options.
+To find more options for adding corner effects, use Object > Corner Options.

 For example, convert the minus symbols into hyphens.
 Or correct the common spelling mistake throughout the document in one go.

-The Scripting advantage in Adobe InDesign
+6. The Scripting advantage in Adobe InDesign

 With Adobe InDesign, anything that is done manually can be done on codes.
 And the best thing is that you need not be a hardcore coder to use the InDesign codes for a script.
-By simply copying and pasting the script into respective folder in the InDesign folder designers can quickly achieve the intended results.
+By simply copying and pasting the script into a respective folder in the InDesign folder, designers can quickly achieve the intended results.

 Choose the eyedropper tool and click on the parent object.

-At a press of the key W, InDesign will take you to the preview mode removing the gray out, guides, frame edges and every component that won’t be present in the final document.
+At a press of the key W, InDesign will take you to the preview mode removing the gray out guides, frame edges, and every component that won’t be present in the final document.

 Another way to look at the final document is by the press and holding the Preview icon in the toolbar.
 It displays multiple preview modes, including slug, bleeds, and new presentation modes.